tilemill-project/tilemill/_posts/docs/guides/0203-01-01-advanced-map-design.md

 In order to deliver information on a map more immediately, sometimes it is useful to label your data with the actual number or feature that is being represented.
 This can be combined with the dot or just be a label on its own.

 For our tornado map, we have decided to display the total number of tornadoes inside the state-level dots.
-To do this we need to add just a few lines to the layer's carto:
+To do this we need to add just a few lines to the layer's CartoCSS:
   ![](/tilemill/assets/pages/label-styling-1.png)

 1. `::label`
 This creates a new **symbolizer** for your layer.
 The name 'label' here is arbitrary, you can call it whatever you like.
-The position of the symbolizer in Carto determines the order of its rendering.
-The first code in a Carto layer is rendered first on the map and will be **below** anything that is rendered after it.
+The position of the symbolizer in CartoCSS determines the order of its rendering.
+The first code in a CartoCSS layer is rendered first on the map and will be **below** anything that is rendered after it.
 Therefore, if you need a layer feature to be on **top**, like we do with the labels, it must come last in the code.
 2. `text-name`
 This denotes the **field** whose text will be displayed.
 3. `text-face-name`